NeonLaw/codebase/README.md

 This is a monorepo containing these folders:

-- A Yarn Workspace, declared at `package.json` and with packages at `./packages`, which contains our `interface` and `server` package.
+- A Yarn Workspace, declared at `package.json` and with two packages located in the `./packages` folder, our `interface` and `server` package.
-- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on GCP.
+- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on Kubernetes.
 - A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building containers which run on GCP.